 Much of the course does not have cell coverage or internet.
 Note that the Caltopo map has an overlay for cell providers so you can check to see where you have coverage.

 We will have Starlink at the Sand Prairie, Sacandaga, and Timpanogas aid stations so crew can check where their runner is via the Spot tracking.
-Toketee and Lemolo have cell coverage.
+Toketee and Lemolo and Greenwaters Park have cell coverage.

 The race starts and finishes in Oakridge, Oregon.
 Runners can park their cars here for the entirety of the race.